giofontana/ocp-ipi-aws-install/README.md

 - AWS_SECRET_ACCESS_KEY

 _Used for certificate configuration_
-- BASEDOMAIN
-    - The base domain, usually your organizations or personal one.
-Example: test.mycompany.com
 - EMAIL

 _Used for oc login to apply certs_:
 - OC_USER
 - OC_PASSWORD

 ### `remove-kubeadmin-user`

 Removes the kubeadmin user, sets htpasswd as oauth and uses the OC_USER and OC_PASSWORD secrets to configure a new user.